 Simple interest does give you a return, even if it’s only on your principal!

 HIV – compound multiplication

-The human immunodeficiency viruses (HIV) infects host cells of infected humans.
+The human immunodeficiency virus (HIV) infects the host cells of infected humans.
 This works as follows:

 - HIV attaches itself to a cell in the body (normally the CD4 T cells).

-- It invades it, releases its evil strands (RNA).
+- It invades it, and releases its evil strands (RNA).

 - By integrating itself into the cell’s DNA, the cell produces more of these evil strands.